 I’d love to hear if anyone else has similar traditions and how you make them work around your families.
 If you do, let me know where your favorite US destination is…we can always use more ideas!

 And if you’re looking for more reasons to justify a sanity trip, read THIS!
-And be sure to subscribe to my “More than a Mom” e-course below.
-It’s 5 days of surefire tips for caring for yourself, even while caring for your family!
+Be sure to subscribe to my Finding Time for Yourself emails.
+It’s 5 days of learning how to make yourself a priority, even while being an amazing mother.